-SERVICE LEVEL Key Performance Indicators 2019/20 Results Performance Target 2021/22 How IT WILL BE MEASURED Council provides wastewater services that effectively collect Number of blockages per 1000 connections 10.68 <10 Council records and dispose of wastewater Ratepayers and residents satisfaction with waste water services No result 53% Customer survey Attendance time: from notification to arrival on site 44% 70% Council <1 hr Median time: 0.83 hrs records Resolution time: from notification to resolution of 89% 75% Council fault < 4 hours Median Time: 55.97 hrs records Wastewater disposal does not create any smells, spill or health issues and causes minimal impact on the natural environment % of resource consent conditions complied with to mainly complying or better 100% 90% Council records No. of abatement notices 0 <2 Council records No. of infringement notices 0 0 Council records No. of complaints per 1000 connections received about sewage odour 0.72 (3) < 15 Council records No. of complaints per 1000 connections received about sewage system faults 2.24 (1) < 15 Council records No. of complaints per 1000 connections received about sewage system blockages 10.68 (45) < 15 Council records No. of complaints per 1000 connections received about the response to issues with sewage 0 (0) < 15 Council records
+SERVICE LEVEL Key Performance Indicators 2019/20 RESULTS PERFORMANCE TARGET 2021/22 HOW IT WILL BE MEASURED Council provides wastewater services that effectively collect Number of blockages per 1000 connections 10.68 <10 Council records and dispose of wastewater Ratepayers and residents satisfaction with waste water services No result 53% Customer survey Attendance time: from notification to arrival on site: 44% 70% Council in <1 hrmedian response time measured Median time: 0.83 hrs records Resolution time: from notification to resolution of fault: 89% 75% Council • in< 4 hours Median Time: 55.97 hrs records median response time measured Wastewater disposal does not create any smells, spill or health issues and causes minimal impact on the natural environment % of resource consent conditions complied with to mainly complying or better 100% 90% Council records No. of abatement notices 0 <2 Council records No. of infringement notices 0 0 Council records No. of complaints per 1000 connections received about sewage odour 0.72 (3) < 15 Council records No. of complaints per 1000 connections received about sewage system faults 2.24 (1) < 15 Council records No. of complaints per 1000 connections received about sewage system blockages 10.68 (45) < 15 Council records No. of complaints per 1000 connections received about the response to issues with sewage 0 (0) < 15 Council records